Jaya-simha-reddy-22/Weather_forecast/README.md

 This project provides a weather forecast using an API key in Django.
 It fetches the current weather data for a specified location using the Weather API and displays it on the website.

+But here in my code, just i am checking place by giving latitude and longitude.

 ## Setup

 ### Prerequisites